20 Things To Do In Spiti Valley For The Ultimate Experience

 The monastery is over a thousand years old and is famous for its ancient murals, manuscripts, and thangkas.
 Visitors can also attend the daily prayer sessions and interact with the resident monks to gain insights into Tibetan Buddhism and culture.

-The Key Monastery is a cultural and spiritual hub that offers a glimpse into the rich heritage of the Spiti Valley and is a must-visit destination for travelers.
+The Key Monastery is a cultural and spiritual hub that offers a glimpse into the rich heritage of the Spiti Valley and is a must-visit destination for travellers.

 11. Spiti River